 DROP-OFF and PICK-UP IN DRIVEWAY – Parents are asked to stay in their cars.
 For younger campers, counselors or staff will meet cars and escort campers into camp at the beginning of the day and to their cars at the end of the day.
 We can make exceptions to this for new campers on the first day or any camper who is feeling anxious and would benefit from having some parent support with transitions.
 We normally LOVE to welcome parents into our camp space and encourage parents to join us for any part of the day.
 This summer we feel our priority needs to be limiting exposures.

-A TIGHTER QUARANTINE – Please consider having a tighter “bubble” during the camp week.
+A TIGHTER QUARANTINE – When attending week-long camps please consider having a tighter “bubble” during the camp week.
 Stay home.
 Eliminate errands and outings whenever possible; skip after-camp activities for the week.

 COMMUNICATE with camp staff and ERR ON THE SIDE OF CAUTION.